Aboriginal title: Taiwan

 From 1895 Taiwan was under Japanese rule and indigenous rights to land were extinguished.
-The Republic of China (ROC) took control of Taiwan from the Japanese Empire in 1945 (the "retrocession"), and in 1949 the Communists won the Chinese Civil War, giving them control of mainland China; a rump Republic of China was established on Taiwan Island.
+In 1945, the Republic of China (ROC) took control of Taiwan from the Empire of Japan; a rump Republic of China was established on Taiwan in 1949 after the Communists won the Chinese Civil War.
 From then, indigenous people's access to traditional lands was limited, as the ROC built cities, railroads, national parks, mines and tourist attractions.
 In 2005 the Basic Law for Indigenous Peoples was passed.

+In 2017 the Council of Indigenous Peoples declared 18000 km2, about half of Taiwan's land area (mostly in the east of the island), to be "traditional territory"; about 90 percent is public land that indigenous people can claim, and to whose development they can consent or not; the rest is privately owned.

 Tanzania

 In 1976, the Barabaig people challenged their eviction from the Hanang District of the Manyara Region, due to the government's decision to grow wheat in the region, funded by the Canadian Food Aid Programme.
 The wheat program would later become the National Agricultural and Food Corporation (NAFCO).
 NAFCO would lose a different suit to the Mulbadaw Village Council in 1981, which upheld customary land rights.
 The Court of Appeal of Tanzania overturned the judgement in 1985, without reversing the doctrine of aboriginal title, holding that the specific claimants had not proved that they were native.
 The Extinction of Customary Land Right Order 1987, which purported to extinguish Barabaig customary rights, was declared null and void that year.

 The Court of Appeal delivered a decision in 1994 that sided with the aboriginal title claimant on nearly all issues, but ultimately ruled against them, holding that the Constitution (Consequential, Transitional and Temporary Provisions) Act, 1984—which rendered the constitutional right to property enforceable in court—was not retroactive.
 In 1999, the Maasai were awarded monetary compensation and alternative land by the Court of Appeal due to their eviction from the Mkomazi Game Reserve when a foreign investor started a rhino farm.
 The government has yet to comply with the ruling.